collapsed-stacks/startups/questions/9420/how-to-split-equity-between-founders.md

 - tagged: `equity`, `partnership`, `co-founder`
 - score: 4

-<p>I've built an audience on social media with roughly 100,000 followers.
-I've been able to generate $80k-$100k a year in <strong>profit</strong> from them.
+I've built an audience on social media with roughly 100,000 followers.
+I've been able to generate $80k-$100k a year in **profit** from them.
 I'm looking to build a platform outside of social media.
 He's a full-stack developer and I'm a front-end developer/designer.
-I'll also be putting in $30k-$50k for inventory.</p>
+I'll also be putting in $30k-$50k for inventory.

-<p>Should it be a 50/50 split?</p>
+Should it be a 50/50 split?

 ## Answer 9422